wenkeyang/coppersmith/USERGUIDE.markdown

 and one sink type:

-- `EavtTextSink`: a file in the format required for ingestion into the feature store ( text-encoded EAVT format)
+- `EavtTextSink`: writes EAVT records to a Hive-partitioned directory structure using delimited text encoding

 Here is an example of a job which materialises the feature set which we defined in the previous section: